Keeping on top of Django's New Migrations

 For managing database schemas, as great and well-loved as South was, Django's new migrations framework is nicer, particularly thanks to better support for multi-developer, multi-branch projects like YJ.

-attribute on a field is now considered migration-worthy, because Django wants to keep as accurate a snapshot as possible of the model's fields.
+However, the greater attention now paid to a model's changes has a potential gotcha, especially in a multi-dev environment: even changing a help_text attribute on a field is now considered migration-worthy, because Django wants to keep as accurate a snapshot as possible of the model's fields.
 This means that it's actually easier to end up with subtle model changes that you forget to capture in a migration, particularly if you're more used to South's 'lower-resolution' view of model changes.

 So, what's the problem here?
 A developer generating a new migration as part of their work may find it actually includes more than their intended changes, because someone gently amended the model previously but didn't create a migration.
-This can also lead to Django complaining about a mismatch between models and migrations when running manage.py migrate
+This can also lead to Django complaining about a mismatch between models and migrations when running manage.py migrate when deploying, etc.

 To help avoid such annoyances, we've added a check to the YJ test suite.
 Here's more or less our test, based heavily on the code Django runs to spot out-of-sync models.
 Feel free to add it to your own project.